 What does the zika virus rash look like?

-The rash associated with zika virus is maculopapular (flat and bumpy spots), either morbilliform (small spots) or scarlatiniform (smaller ones).
-It starts on the face on the first day of illness and spreads all over the body.
+The rash associated with zika virus is either morbilliform (papules) or scarlatiniform (micropapules).
+It starts on the face on the first day of illness and spreads to trunk and limbs.
+The rash may affect palms and soles, which may be swollen.
 It begins to fade within 2–3 days and is gone completely within a week.

 At the same time, the eyes become sore and red and may be sensitive to the light.
 Small red dots, petechiae, may be observed inside the mouth on the palate.